rundevcycle/100-days-of-code/log.md

 ### Day 17: 22 November 2018
   - Splitting logic for formatting GS1 values into a separate module.
   - Getting a better understanding of when to use modules and when to use pure POJO classes.

+## Day 18: 25 November 2018
+  - Reviewing GS1 specs.
+  - Too tired to spend a lot of time tonight on this.